ciberkids/crossbarconnect/README.md

 Pushing from Python is as simple as 2 lines:

-    import autobahnpush
+    import webmqconnect

-    client = autobahnpush.Client("<Your Autobahn.ws Appliance Push URL>")
-    client.push(topic = "<Your publication topic URI>",
+    client = webmqconnect.Client("<Your WebMQ appliance Push endpoint>") client.push(topic = "<Your publication topic URI>",
                 event = "Your awesome message!")

-Basically, you create a client providing the Push endpoint URL served by your appliance instance.

-Then you reuse that client for pushing once or multiple times.
+You create a client providing the Push endpoint of your WebMQ appliance.
+You can then use that client for pushing once or multiple times.
 Doing so, you provide the topic to publish under, and the event you want to publish.

 The event can be any Python object that can be serialized to JSON: